Elders Council for Parks in British Columbia

 - Description:

 - Part of a collection of interviews about the development of BC Parks from members of the Elders Council for Parks in British Columbia.
 The Elders Council for Parks in British Columbia is an independent society, whose members are retired parks system employees and conservation advocates who have dedicated a significant portion of their lives to parks and protected areas in B.C.
-Bob Ahrens interviews Mickey Trew in Victoria, B.C. on November 11, 1997.
-Side A: Mickey Trew Side B: Mickey Trew -Tape ends about 15 minutes 'in'.
+The interview concerns the following topics: SLIDE A How interviewee got his start in Parks; meeting Bob Boyd; recon trip into Manning; the Big Burn; water works; building the first ranger station; conscientious objectors.
+SLIDE B The Big Burn; Bob Boyd’s special badge; racing in Manning and trying to set speed records; other “construction days” stories; the opening of the Hope Princeton highway at Allison Pass; the gas station; trapping and prospecting.
+NOTE: This recording contains some graphic descriptions of car accidents that resulted in a fatalities.

 - Subject: